 - Best Heritage Research, Interpretation or Recording

-Nominations and applications are now open and will close on Friday 1st June.
+Nominations and applications are now open and will close on Friday 22nd June (previously 1st June).
 A team of heritage experts will have the tough task of whittling down shortlists for each category and a panel of judges will choose the eventual winners who will be announced at the Heritage Angels Awards NI ceremony on Tuesday 6th November at the Guildhall, Derry~Londonderry.

 The award winner for each category will then move forward to represent Northern Ireland for the chance to be crowned overall Heritage Angel at a high profile ceremony in late November in London.